TurboWarp/docs/docs/development/extensions/inputs.md

 <ExtensionCode title="strict-equality">{require("!raw-loader!@site/static/example-extensions/strict-equality.js")}</ExtensionCode>

-Save this code to a file called "strict-equality.js" besides "hello-world.js", and load it the same way you loaded the hello world extension.
+Save this code to a file called "strict-equality.js" beside "hello-world.js", and load it the same way you loaded the hello world extension.
 Most of the code is very similar to the hello world extension.
 Notice that the strictly equals block in this extension will differentiate between "a" and "A" unlike the normal Scratch equals block.

 (If you want to use this block in your projects, see the "Utilities" extension on https://extensions.turbowarp.org/)